nyusterndatabootcamp/NYU-Data-Bootcamp/undergrad_spring_2019_blog.md

 ---
 **Freakonomics and Big Data**

-Here is a really funny, nice talk about using Big Data by Steve Levitt (Author of the book Freakonomics).
-It's long, you will laugh.
-At least try to get through the first five minutes about Sumo wrestling.
+Here is a really funny, nice talk about Big Data (in business and academics) by Steve Levitt (Author of the book Freakonomics).
+It's long, but you will laugh.
+At least try to get through the first five minutes about Sumo wrestling...or the "punched in the face question"...make it to the end and you can hear about MBA's...

 https://youtu.be/r5jATFtKtI8?t=5m12s